 If you’re put off by the thought of nights spent in hostels, you shouldn’t be!
 Private rooms are usually very quiet and clean, and most hostels are modern, safe, and centrally located.
 They tend to have a little more personality than generic hotels, and the staff are fantastic at offering travel advice.
 As long as you check the reviews of any hostel before booking it to make sure nobody refers to it as a party hostel, you’re all good to make a booking there.

 But let’s move on from hostels.

 Airbnb is another option you might want to keep in mind, as staying in a private room with a local on Airbnb can often work out to be as affordable as a night in a hostel.
 You’ll be looking at around €50 a night for a private room on Airbnb.
 I usually recommend not staying in an entire Airbnb apartment for ethical reasons, so go for a private room so you’re not contributing to housing crises in beautiful cities around the world.
-You can find Airbnb apartments in the Netherlands here and save $30 on your first booking by signing up through this link.
+You can find Airbnb apartments in the Netherlands here.

 And, of course, there are always hotels, which will usually start at around €100 a night in the Netherlands.
 You’ll have slightly more luxury and comfort in hotels, so it’s up to you to work out whether this is worth the additional expense.
 I always use HotelsCombined to find guesthouses and hotels when I travel, as they compare the prices between sites like Booking, Agoda, Expedia, and more.
 I’m always surprised to learn how much the price varies between different websites — Booking isn’t always cheapest!